hunt-genes/SMED8020/Day3-2-FUMA/README.md

-# Day 3 - PRACTICAL

-## Functional Mapping and Annotation of Genome-Wide Association Studies (FUMA)
+# Day 3 - Functional Mapping and Annotation of Genome-Wide Association Studies (FUMA)

 ### FOCUS and LEARNING GOALS
 > The aim for this session is to get familiar with platforms to annotate,